 The Committee also receives and considers applications for changes within the Parklands such as the addition or relocation of a pathway and introduction of landscaping.
 It also advises residents concerning designated street trees and the City’s tree management procedures.
 At the request of the City Council, the Parklands Committee will also evaluate the use of parklands and landscaping on other public property, and report its conclusions and recommendations to the City Council.

 Parklands Committee Meetings

 The Parklands Committee is an advisory body to the City Council.
 Members are appointed by the Mayor and Council to two-year overlapping terms.
 The Committee members generally have knowledge of local plants and trees and an appreciation of the City’s Parklands and rights-of-way landscaping.
 The Committee reviews and makes recommendations on resident’s applications for rights-of-way and parkland planting, tree removal, pruning and maintenance as well as changes to the Parklands.
 The Committee and the City Forester advise residents concerning designated street trees, tree management procedures, and rights-of-way planting.

-The Parklands Committee meets at 7:30 p.m. on the second Thursday of each month, except when the meeting is canceled due to a lack of a quorum or agenda items.
+The Parklands Committee meets at 6:30 p.m. on the second Thursday bi-monthly, except when the meeting is canceled due to a lack of a quorum or agenda items.
 Questions about the Parklands Committee and parklands in general should be directed to the City Forester at 310.378.0383.

 Application materials for appearing before the Parklands Committee: